NanoNets/docstrange/README.md

 pip install docstrange
 ```

+### Deploy the web UI to Fly.io

+The repository now ships with a production-ready `Dockerfile` and `fly.toml` so you can spin up the drag-and-drop interface on [Fly.io](https://fly.io) in minutes.
+Follow the step-by-step instructions in [`docs/deployment/fly.md`](docs/deployment/fly.md) to:

+- Build and run the container locally.
+- Launch a Fly app that serves the Flask interface with Gunicorn.
+- Configure secrets (such as `NANONETS_API_KEY`) and proxy traffic back to your machine for local testing.

+This is the fastest path to turning DocStrange into a hosted service you can experiment with before rolling out to customers.

 ## **Quick Start**

 > 💡 **New to DocStrange?** Try the [online demo](https://docstrange.nanonets.com/) first - no installation needed!